microsoft/xlang/design_notes/XDN03 - xlang Type System.md

 - `IIterable<T>` represents a collection that can be enumerated
 - `IVector<T>` represents a collection that can be randomly accessed
 - `IMap<K,V>` represents a collection that maps from keys to values

+`IIterable<T>` is a parameterized interface. `IIterable<String>` is a concrete interface, as all of the type parameters have been specified.

 Both `IVector<T>` and `IMap<K,V>` can be enumerated. `IVector<T>` derives from `IIterable<T>`.
 In this case, the same type parameter is used for both `IVector` and `IIterable`.
 However,